DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/cimage-class.md

 ### <a name="return-value"></a>Valor de retorno

-A largura do bitmap em pixels.
+A largura do bitmap, em pixels.

 ##  <a name="isdibsection"></a>  CImage::IsDIBSection